Bituše

 Bituše (Битуше) is a village in the municipality of Mavrovo and Rostuša, North Macedonia.

 Demographics

 Bituše is attested in the Ottoman defter of 1467 as a village in the ziamet of Reka which was under the authority of Karagöz Bey.
-The village had a total of three households and the anthroponymy attested alludes to an Albanian character.
+The village had a total of three households and the anthroponymy attested was Albanian in character.

+According to the 1942 Albanian census, Bituše was inhabited by 624 Bulgarians.

 According to the 2002 census, the village had a total of 96 inhabitants.
 Ethnic groups in the village include: